 Based on the law, the old adage of “If you have nothing nice to say, don’t say anything at all” applies.
 With a looming possibility of being sued for all sorts of things if you do not provide a positive review for an employee that was fired because of incompetence, an affirmative duty to acknowledge someone worked for you would be forcing someone into a trap where any response could be interpreted as negligent misrepresentation.
 It would be, to quote another adage, making yourself a “sitting duck”.

-To discuss your NJ Business Corporate Employment matter, please contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at email@example.com.
-Please ask us about our video conferencing consultations if you are unable to come to our office.
+To discuss your NJ Business Corporate Employment matter, please contact Fredrick P. Niemann, Esq. toll-free at (855) 376-5291 or email him at firstname.lastname@example.org.
+Please ask us about our video conferencing or telephone consultations if you are unable to come to our office.